Aeroluna/LunaCoopMod/README.md

 - Added Medivacs.
   - Heal more efficiently than medics.
   - Added Caduceus Reactor upgrade available at the Fusion Core that doubles energy regen for Medivacs.
-  - Changed Stabilizer Medpacks to also affect medivacs.
+  - Stabilizer Medpacks also affect medivacs.
   - Units unloaded benefit from the Drop Pod Haste mastery.
   - Can carry sieged Siege Tanks.
   - Have lower cooldown Ignite Afterburners (20 seconds).

 Medivacs are cool, what more needs to be said?
 The more efficient healing and increased energy regen can be very useful when paired with P1.
 Can also be useful to have a flying medic when going Starport units.
 The Drop Pod haste along with the autocast stim allows for a fun strat of doom dropping.

-- Change Siege Tank (Sieged) cargo size to 8.
+- Increased Siege Tank (Sieged) cargo size to 8.

 Necessary so Medivacs can only carry one Siege Tank.
 Unintentially nerfs Swann so this might need to be revisited.